runrig-coop/hedgerows/index.md

 adoption, with localized control and intent.
 The entire community took ownership of any externalities (if they could still be called that), and through collective action they could adjust course at any time.
-Sam's comments yielded the following prompt from our facillitator, Dr. LaKisha Odom, Scientific Program Director at FFAR:[^LaKisha] "Could GOAT develop a technological assessment framework to help developers consider the impacts of their technologies on nature?"
+Sam's comments yielded the following prompt from our facilitator, Dr. LaKisha Odom, Scientific Program Director at FFAR:[^LaKisha] "Could GOAT develop a technological assessment framework to help developers consider the impacts of their technologies on nature?"